 The history of an individual is a story in itself.
 We all have participated in history trivia questions at one time or the other and are fascinated to learn the historical events with their importance.

-It becomes imperative for a person to question his or her own history and roots at some point in their lives.
-In fact you may have more than one reason to carry out this particular line of research.
+It becomes imperative for a person to question his or her history and roots at some point in their life.
+You may have more than one reason to carry out this particular line of research.

 Why not check out my 20 Reasons Why Is Genealogy Important guide.